Dave Reynolds VOCALS:: Tyrell Reavey GUITARS:: Nathaniel McManus GUITARS:: Ben Harris BASS:: Ben Lobb DRUMS::

 Staying true to their genre & bringing real banter to their shows has earned TBC the pleasure of sharing the stage with well known international & Australian bands in some of the biggest venues around the country.
 Bands like Reel Big Fish, The Butterfly Effect & Butterfingers were highlights for TBC.

-Playing the BIG PINEAPPLE MUSIC FESTIVAL in 2015 will see The Black Catapult share a bill with some of Australia’s biggest acts - The likes of JOHN BUTLER TRIO, JEBEDIAH, VIOLENT SOHO, THE JEZABELS, THUNDAMENTALS and heaps more!
+Playing the BIG PINEAPPLE MUSIC FESTIVAL in 2015 will see The Black Catapult share a bill with some of Australia’s biggest acts - The likes of JOHN BUTLER TRIO, JEBEDIAH, VIOLENT SOHO, THE JEZABELS, THUNDAMENTALS, DRAWCARD and heaps more!

-TBC plan to build on this success, with their debut album due for release mid 2015!
+TBC plan to build on this success, with their debut album due for release May 20 2015!